zorowangtt/phdthesis/source/10_chapter2_methods.md

 All charged residues were considered in their standard protonation state at pH = 7.0.
 Amber ff19SB force field functions[@tian2020] were used for the protein atoms.
 Four chloride and two sodium ions were added to neutralize the simulation box.
-For efficient long-range electrostatic calculations, the particle mesh Ewald (PME) method was used under periodic boundary condition.
+For efficient long-range electrostatic calculations, the particle mesh Ewald (PME) method was used under periodic boundary conditions.

 (2) *Bj*FixL systems